Igor Skuz

-Igor Vasylyovych Skuz (Ігор Васильович Скуз, born 30 May 1976) is a Ukrainian professional racing driver currently competing in the Ukrainian Touring Championship since 2007 for a family-owned MasterKart Racing Team, that also has a role of main promoter of the series since 2018.
+Igor Vasyliovych Skuz (Ігор Васильович Скуз, born 30 May 1976) is a Ukrainian professional racing driver currently competing in the Ukrainian Touring Championship since 2007 for a family-owned MasterKart Racing Team, that also has a role of main promoter of the series since 2018.
 Outside Ukraine he competed in Russian Touring Car Championship, European Touring Car Cup and TCR International Series.

 Racing career

 Karting

 Skuz started his career in 1984 in karting and was competing there for more than twenty years.
 He was competing in Soviet and foreign championships with a good results.
 In 1990 he was nominated as a Master of Sport Candidate, he got his first championship title in 1994.
 In 2000 he won the Intercontinental class championship and got a title of the Master of Sport of Ukraine.
 He was racing alongside his older brother Oleg in their own team, called MasterKart.
 Igor won more than 200 karting races.